 After over 10 years of study and research, I made a major life decision and on September 20, 2003, I was Baptized and Chrismated into the Holy Eastern Orthodox Christian Church and given the new name Kieranna, after the Irish Saint Kieran of Clonmacnois.
 However, I have not lost the appreciation and roots of my early journey in Christianity.
-I considers myself still very evangelical, conservative, and also charismatic.
-She journeys through life trying to stay in the middle of the path, not veering to far off to the left nor to the right.
-She admits that she is a “work in progress” and is still on her journey of spiritual discovery knowing she will always be learning, growing and perfecting her faith until the “day of the Lord” arrives for her in time.
+I consider myself still very evangelical, conservative, and charismatic.
+My journey through life is about trying to stay in the middle of the path, not veering to far off to the left nor to the right.
+I will freely admit that I am a “work in progress” and am still on my journey of spiritual discovery.
+I know I will always be learning, growing and perfecting my faith until the “day of the Lord” arrives for me.

-In March 2003, as Executive Director of the Crisis Pregnancy Center she resigned for a much needed sabbatical.
-After taking her much needed sabbatical she decided to go into business and have “fun” using her wide variety of abilities, giving her the flexibility she desired and at the same time generate the income she needed.
+In March 2003, as Executive Director of the Crisis Pregnancy Center I resigned for a much needed sabbatical.
+After taking my much needed sabbatical I Felt God’s leading to go into business for myself and make use of the wide variety of blessings, experiences, and abilities; giving me the flexibility I needed and at the same time generate a means of self-support.

 Kathleen has been twice to Ireland, first researching the early Irish Saints and ancient Celtic Christianity and then later making a pilgrimage to Ireland’s Holy sites; including the monastery ruins of Clonmacnois, St. Kieran’s Holy Well in Kells, one of the monasteries St. Columcille established, the monastery of St. Brigid in Kildare, the monastery ruins of St. Kevin’s in Glendalough and many other holy ancient places.